Table of Contents

 It is the study of aircraft design.
 Moreover, it involves the physical configuration of an aircraft that experiences different forces during the flight.
 Aerospace engineers focus on making lightweight aircraft in order to provide a good flight experience.

 Furthermore, during your aerospace engineering degree years, you will come across situations where you will feel pressurized with all the research compositions.
-Also, there are chances you will feel intimated with thoughts like who will do your assignment for structure etc. In such a case, you must discuss it with your peers, teachers, and students in advanced years.
+Also, there are chances you will feel intimidated with thoughts like Can someone do my assignment for me, etc. In such a case, you must discuss it with your peers, teachers, and students in advanced years.

 Material science